mb0/xelf-old/DESIGN.md

 Form types can have a signature and the default resolution does use result types if specified.
 Form parameters could be formalized and used to validate the form arguments at some point, but are only used as documentation hint for now.
+The plan is to interpret base types in form signatures in a differnt way than in funcition signatures.
+Base types in form signatures signify poly a type that includes the base type itself and all special types based on it.

 Form types have a reference name, primarily to be printable.
 This name is not meant to be resolved, but usually matches the definition name of that form.